TQuanNg/leetnote-mobile-app/README.md

 - Repository: Database access layer.

-- Entity: Data models.
+- Entity: Data models and DTOs.

 Connects to PostgreSQL for persistent storage.

-Integrates with Firebase Authentication for secure user login.
+Integrates with **Firebase Authentication** for secure user login.

 ## Containerization & Deployment

-- Backend and database are containerized with Docker.
+- Backend is containerized with Docker.

-- Images built and pushed to Docker Hub.
+- Images are multi-stage built and pushed to Docker Hub.

-- AWS EC2 hosts the backend.
+- Backend hosted on AWS EC2 (t3.micro) with Elastic IP for consistent public IP.

 - PostgreSQL database hosted on AWS RDS.

+## CI/CD Pipeline
+GitHub Actions triggers on every push or pull request with separate workflows for frontend and backend.

+- Frontend: Runs lint checks, unit tests, and builds the APK.

+- Backend: Runs unit and integration tests, builds the Docker image, pushes it to Docker Hub, and deploys to the AWS EC2 instance.

 ## 🧪 Testing